Category: Uncategorized

 JUSTICE COURT JUDGE SELECTION MEETING PLANNED

-Morgan, UT—The Morgan County Judicial Nominating Commission has scheduled a meeting on Oct.
-7, 2016, to select a candidate for the Morgan County Justice Court to replace Judge Tony Hassell who will retire effective Dec.
-30, 2016.
-The commission will begin the meeting at 9 a.m. at the Morgan County Offices, 48 W. Young Street, in the Council Room on the East side of the building.
+Randolph, UT—The Rich County Judicial Nominating Commission has scheduled a meeting on Oct.
+20, 2016, to select candidates for the Rich County Justice Court to replace Judge Ross McKinnon who will retire effective Jan.
+1, 2017.
+The commission will begin the meeting at 9 a.m. at the Rich County Courthouse, located on 20 South Main Street in Randolph.

 Individuals interested in appearing before the commission during the public comment portion of the meeting should contact Melisse Stiglich at (801) 578-3844 to request an appointment.
 Information on the Justice Court Nominating Commission members is available at legacy.utcourts.gov.